MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/azure-maps-creator-guide.md

 - Feature text properties must not contain additional information.
 For example, one MTEXT can’t contain both the name and category of a Unit.
 - TEXT and MTEXT justification point must fall within the bounds of the closed geometry.
 - Feature properties must be on their own layer.
 For example, all Unit names must be on a separate layer and can’t be on the same layer as the unit category.
-- Any DWG entity type that's not supported will be ignored.
+- Unsupported DWG entity types will be ignored.

 ## Levels

 - Level geometry must be provided as one closed geometry that contains all Units.
-- Closed geometries must be of the following entity types: POLYGON, POLYLINE (closed), CIRCLE, or ELLIPSE (closed).
+- Closed geometries must be the following entity types: POLYGON, POLYLINE (closed), CIRCLE, or ELLIPSE (closed).
 - Level geometry must not be self-intersecting.

 ### Facility levels